vishnu-rao-k/git-history/README.md

 ## Usage

 - Open the command palette and search for "Show Git History" and select it from the options.
-History will open in the editor.
+The history will open in the editor as a responsive webview.

 ## Features
-- **View Full Commit History**: Display the entire commit history of your repository in a searchable, sortable table within Visual Studio Code.
+- **View Git Commit History**: Display the commit history of your repository in a searchable table within Visual Studio Code.
+- **Repository & Branch Selection**: Easily switch between repositories and branches in multi-root workspaces.
 - **Integration with Source Control**: Seamlessly integrates with VS Code’s built-in Git features for a unified workflow.
+- **Persistent State**: The webview panel is retained when context is switched, enhancing performance and user experience.
-- **Responsive UI**: Optimized for performance and usability, even in large repositories.
+- **Responsive, Theme-Aware UI**: Optimized for performance and usability, with support for both light and dark themes.

 ## Extension Settings